jonas-bird/writing-portfolio/README.md

 # Writing Samples

 Hi, my name is Jonas Bird.
 This repository is a collection of writing samples that I am including in my portfolio.
+To view them live click [here](https://jonas-bird.github.io/writing-portfolio/)
 Right now I am looking for a job in the IT sector, if you are hiring check out my GitHub Profile [jonas-bird](https://github.com/jonas-bird/jonas-bird)